WojciechMatuszewski/programming-notes/web/css-for-js-devs.md

   - The `absolute` positioned elements **ignores all parents until it find either the one with positioned layout or the initial containing block**.

+- The **containing block is also called `offset parent`**.

+  - This makes more sense if you think about the names of the logical properties used to style position of the `absolute` element, like `offset-inline-start` and similar.

 ### Stacking Contexts

 - There are many factors which influence how elements stack on top of each other.
 Most notable are the **layout mode and the DOM order** and the **`z-index`** value.